jscarton/bedrock/README.md

 * Autoloader for mu-plugins (use regular plugins as mu-plugins)
 * Enhanced security (separated web root and secure passwords with [wp-password-bcrypt](https://github.com/roots/wp-password-bcrypt))

-See a complete working example in the [jscarton's geekspress repo](https://github.com/jscarton/geekspress).

 ## Requirements

 * PHP >= 5.5